 The Canadian representative recalled the brief overview given yesterday and stated that the paper described a measure which would require imports of fish or fish products of NAFO-regulated species to be accompanied by a certificate of harvest origin stating whether they were caught within or outside the NAFO Regulatory Area.
-The certificate was a method of obtaining information about imports from non-member countries without imposing sanctions.
-The certificate was a method of obtaining information about imports from non-member countries without imposing sanctions.
+The certificate was a method of obtaining information about imports from non-Contracting Parties without imposing sanctions.
 The certificate would be issued by an authority empowered by the government of the exporting country.
 Customs officials would be responsible for enforcing the certificate requirement.
-Canada sees three primary benefits form the certificate requirement:
+Canada sees three primary benefits from the certificate requirement::

-- 1. a data base
+- 1) a data base

-- 2. not a trade barrier
+- 2) not a trade barrier

-- 3. first and essential step to limit trade in fish caught in the NAFO Regulatory Area by Non-Contracting Parties.
+- 3) first and essential step to limit trade in fish caught in the NAFO Regulatory Area by non-Contracting Parties.